Chocolate Machinery and Wrapping Exhibition

-PPMA Show 2021 is a major event for businesses involved in different types of chocolate packaging.
-The Show will take place from 28-30 September at the NEC, Birmingham.
+PPMA Show 2024 is a major event for businesses involved in many different types of packaging, including the specialist demands of packaging for chocolate.
+The Show will take place from 24-26 September at the NEC, Birmingham.

 For companies supplying chocolate packaging machinery visit the PPMA Show exhibitor page and search through over 500+ machinery indexes